Dancing Candy Hearts Valentine's Day Science Activity- Floating, Sinking, and Buoyancy

 A life jacket follows the same principles.
 I bet you have all seen or worn arm floaties or life jackets.
 They work in the same way as candy hearts.
 The arm floaties are like the bubbles on a candy heart.
 They increase the child’s volume, but their mass barely changes.
-The child becomes less dense and is able to float in the water.
+The child becomes less dense and can float in the water.
 The buoyant force is pushing the child to the surface.
-If we let the air out of the floaties the child would sink.
+The child would sink if we let the air out of the floaties.
 (Don’t do that.)
-Fill the floaties with air again and the child is buoyant again.
+Fill the floaties with air again, and the child will be buoyant again.
 Just like the air bubbles on candy hearts.
 Life jackets work the same way.
 They are made of materials that are less dense than water.
 Life jackets have little mass compared to their volume.
-When the swimmer puts on a life jacket they increase their size, but their mass doesn’t change much.
-The life jacket is designed to create lift which increases the buoyancy of the swimmer.
+When the swimmer puts on a life jacket, their size increases, but their mass doesn’t change much.
+The life jacket is designed to create lift, increasing the swimmer's buoyancy.
 This will allow the person to be buoyant in water.
 The upward force of the water pushes the swimmer to the surface.
-To think all of this can be learned from watching candy hearts dance!
+And think, all this can be learned from watching candy hearts dance!

-When Valentine's day comes and you are thinking of performing a fun science activity think of dancing candy hearts.
+When Valentine's Day comes, and you are thinking of performing a fun science activity, think of dancing candy hearts.
 The lesson is perfect for taking a simple science concept and expanding it to the real world.
-Adding an independent variable and dependent variable makes it perfect for a class science fair project.
+Adding an independent and dependent variable makes it perfect for a class science fair project.
 Students can explore further and even complete a STEM Challenge.

 This experiment works best with traditional Brach's or Necco Candy Hearts.
-You know the ones that are really hard.
+You know, the really hard ones.
 They have become more difficult to find.
-Necco was sold to another company and the hearts are expected to be back in 2021.
+Necco was sold to another company, and the hearts returned in 2021.
 Yeh!
-Brach's changed their recipe, but you may be able to still find them.
+Brach's changed their recipe, but you may still be able to find them.
 Always test the hearts you are using first.
+It varies from year to year.
+I would buy and test several varieties first or let the kids test them.

 This hands-on exploration expands your Valentine Science Activity into a unit that will meet the curriculum and engage students.